AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/02-Intune_Configuration.md

 ---

-In full cloud mode the enrollemenet will be at the installaltion Out of the box

----

 ### 🔹 Part 6 – Verify Enrollment Status
 - In the Endpoint Manager portal, go to **Devices > All devices**